-Many languages, such as French, Spanish, or Italian use the generic masculine (sex-specific linguistics/pronouns used to describe men or a mixed group) and in most societies this is considered the “neutral” form as well as the form that will prevail to designate a group, for instance.
+Many languages, such as French, Spanish, or Italian use the generic masculine (sex-specific linguistics/pronouns used to describe men or a mixed group) and these societies this is considered the “neutral” form as well as the form that will prevail to designate a group of individuals.
 Yet, by constantly telling children that the masculine overpowers the feminine, this assumption inscribes itself as a norm in their mental representations.
-It becomes more than a simple grammatical rule, which negatively impacts gender equality.
+It becomes more than a simple grammatical rule.

 Similarly, most of these languages are currently the place of fierce debate over inclusive/non-sexist writing and the introduction of gender-neutral pronouns for genderqueer and non-binary individuals.
 For instance, in France, many argue that introducing such changes would destroy the purity of the French language even though the rule of ‘masculine-over-feminine’ was only introduced in the 17th century alongside the masculinisation of certain professions.
 These changes voluntarily obliterated women from the French language as well as negatively impacted their representation in the public sphere.
 Inclusive writing is not about butchering a language but about reclaiming its ‘gender equal’ origins.